-- A. You are voting on the following matters: - The election of 8 directors to ATCO's Board of Directors - The appointment of the auditor
+- A. The Class II share owners will be voting on the following matters: - The election of 8 directors to ATCO's Board of Directors - The appointment of the auditor

 Q. How will a decision be made at the meeting?

 A. A simple majority of the votes cast, during the meeting or by proxy, will constitute approval of each matter to be voted on.